 Step 5: Monitor and Iterate

-The Real Risk Isn't AI — It's Inaction
+The Real Risk Is Inaction

 Shadow AI is a symptom.
 The disease is the gap between AI demand and AI governance.
-Close that gap with sanctioned, secure AI tools and clear policies, and you transform a risk into a competitive advantage.
+Close that gap with sanctioned, secure AI tools and clear policies.
+If you do this well, you transform an AI risk into a competitive advantage.
+The power sector doesn't have the luxury of figuring this out slowly.
+The data is too sensitive, the regulatory environment too strict, and the consequences of a breach too severe.

 How Brightwire Can Help

-At Brightwire.ai, we help energy companies move from Shadow AI chaos to managed AI integration.
-Our approach starts with Phase 1 — secure, read-only enterprise AI tools that give your teams the productivity gains they're seeking, without the compliance risks they're currently taking.
+At Brightwire.ai, we help energy companies move from shadow AI chaos to managed AI integration.
+Our approach starts with Phase 1: secure, read-only enterprise AI tools that give your teams the productivity gains they're seeking, without the compliance risks they're currently taking.
 No autonomous agents.
 No black boxes.
 Just pragmatic AI adoption that your CISO, your compliance team, and your board can all get behind.

-Ready to get ahead of Shadow AI?
+Ready to get ahead of shadow AI?
 Let's talk.